 You may enjoy drinking shakes made from protein powder to boost your energy levels.
-While some diet plans allow moderate consumption of whey protein, the blood type diet claims your whey protein intake should depend on your blood type.
-Peter D'Adamo, a naturopathic physician, developed the Blood Type Diet because he believes certain foods react negatively with your blood proteins.
-The blood type diet is controversial, and most conventional medical professionals do not believe it is a safe or healthy diet plan.
+While some diet plans allow moderate consumption of whey protein, the blood type diet claims your whey protein intake should depend on your blood type 5.
+Peter D'Adamo, a naturopathic physician, developed the Blood Type Diet because he believes certain foods react negatively with your blood proteins 5.
+The blood type diet is controversial, and most conventional medical professionals do not believe it is a safe or healthy diet plan 5.
 To determine whether drinking whey protein is appropriate for you, talk to your doctor.

-All people have one of four blood types: A, B, AB or O. D'Adamo's Blood Type Diet classifies people by blood type and creates a specific list of foods each type should eat.
-D'Adamo theorizes that the evolutionary origins of a particular blood type determine what foods should be eaten.
-Blood type O was the original blood type in human evolution, developing when early people led a hunter-gatherer lifestyle.
-So, the Blood Type Diet claims modern people with type O blood should eat animal proteins and avoid dairy products or cultivated grains.
-No scientific evidence suggests that there is an evolutionary link between blood type and diet.
+All people have one of four blood types: A, B, AB or O. D'Adamo's Blood Type Diet classifies people by blood type and creates a specific list of foods each type should eat 5.
+D'Adamo theorizes that the evolutionary origins of a particular blood type determine what foods should be eaten 5.
+Blood type O was the original blood type in human evolution, developing when early people led a hunter-gatherer lifestyle 5.
+No scientific evidence suggests that there is an evolutionary link between blood type and diet 5.

-Because early humans with type O blood did not raise animals, the Blood Type Diet asserts they should not eat dairy products.
+Because early humans with type O blood did not raise animals, the Blood Type Diet asserts they should not eat dairy products 5.
 Whey protein is a mixture of proteins that remain after milk coagulates.
 Protein supplement manufacturers commonly use whey protein in products.
-According to the Blood Type Diet, type O individuals should avoid all whey protein because it can react with their blood proteins, causing digestive and health problems.
+According to the Blood Type Diet, type O individuals should avoid all whey protein because:

-Mainstream health care professionals reject D'Adamo's theories about whey protein and type O blood.
-According to Juliette Kellow, a dietitian and writer for "The Daily Mirror," no scientific evidence supports the Blood Type Diet.
-Restricting your intake to include a specific list of foods based on your type O blood could cause nutrient deficiencies and other health problems.
+Mainstream health care professionals reject D'Adamo's theories about whey protein and type O blood 5.
+Restricting your intake to include a specific list of foods based on your type O blood could cause nutrient deficiencies and other health problems 5.
 Discuss your concerns about whey protein and type O blood with a physician to determine whether taking whey protein is safe for you.

 - Gitagraph/iStock/Getty Images